European shop investment lowest since Lehman failed

 Europe’s debt crisis hit a new hurdle this month after the Greek public rejected parties supporting the country’s bailout package at the polls, while the euro zone currency bloc appears to be heading back into recession, having registered no growth in the first quarter of this year.

-Concerns over the tough retailing climate has spurred property investors to pare back their interest in riskier, poorer quality retail properties in favor of large shopping centers that dominate their catchment area.
+Concerns over the tough retailing climate has spurred property investors to pare back their interest in riskier, poorer quality retail properties in favour of large shopping centres that dominate their catchment area.